rushit-tool/rushit/doc/introduction.rst

 address directly, to avoid resolving hostnames (e.g. through DNS).

 For both ``bind()`` and ``connect()``, we actually need the port number as well.
-In the case of neper, two ports are being used, one for control plane, the other one for data plane.
+In the case of ``rushit``, two ports are being used, one for control plane, the other one for data plane.
 Default ports are 12866 for control plane and 12867 for data plane.
 They can be overridden by ``-C`` (short for ``--control-port``) and ``-P`` (short for ``--port``), respectively.
 Default port numbers are chosen so